neondatabase/postgresql_anonymizer/docs/runbooks/4-generalization.md

 SELECT anon.k_anonymity('v_staff_per_month');
 ```

-In this case, the k factor is 1 which means that at least one unique
+In this case, the k factor is 1 which means that there is at least one
-individual can be identified directly by his/her first and last dates.
+unique individual who be identified directly by his/her first and last
+dates.

 ## Exercises